Clive Allen: Return to Queens Park Rangers

 QPR, still in the Second Division, were now managed by Terry Venables (who had signed Allen for Palace) and in Allen's first season back at the club (1981–82) he scored 13 Second Division goals, though not enough to win promotion.
-QPR also had their most successful FA Cup run, reaching the final for the first time with Allen scoring the goals in 1–0 victories in both the 6th Round (vs Crystal Palace) and semi-final (vs West Bromwich Albion).
+QPR also reached the FA Cup final for the first time with Allen scoring the goals in 1–0 victories in both the sixth Round (vs Crystal Palace) and semi-final (vs West Bromwich Albion).
 Allen was injured in the final against Tottenham Hotspur and subsequently missed the replay.

 Over the next two seasons, Allen scored 27 League goals as QPR first won the Second Division Championship in 1982–83 and then finished fifth in the First Division in 1983–84.
 He moved to Tottenham for a £700,000 fee.

 Tottenham Hotspur

 Allen scored twice on his debut on 25 August 1984, a 4–1 away win at Everton, and scored 10 goals from 18 appearances in his first season, in which Spurs finished third behind Liverpool and Everton.

 In 1986–87 he scored 33 League goals, and 49 goals in all competitions, a record for the club.
 He scored, but was on the losing side alongside his cousin Paul Allen, in the 1987 FA Cup Final.
 That season he also won the PFA Player of the Year and Football Writers' Association Footballer of the Year awards.